telerik/winforms-docs/testing/just-mock/jm-tutorial.md

 ## Future Mocking of Methods that Depend on Other Methods

 In the above example, the **SelectOrdersByProduct** method internally calls the **ContainsProduct** method of the **Order** class which returns a boolean result indicating whether a product name is contained in an order or not.
-In other words, we are dependent on the retured result of another method.
+In other words, we are dependent on the returned result of another method.
 In order to control our unit test to follow a strict path in its execution, we can mock the result to be always **false** so no rows will be selected in the grid.
 Thus, we can again test the quality of our **SelectOrdersByProduct** method but eliminate the dependency on the **ContainsProduct** method result.

 ````C#
 [TestMethod]